 - 1/4 teaspoon ground black pepper

-- 2 tablespoons prepared BBQ sauce (your favorite brand)
+- 2 tablespoons homemade barbecue sauce or prepared store-bought sauce

 - 6 cups chopped romaine lettuce